7 fascinating facts about 'Diagnosis Murder'

 If Dick Van Dyke had retired in 1990, he would have left behind an untouchable legacy in television.
-He helped pioneer the modern sitcom on The Dick Van Dyke Show (which you can stream for free on our website), and a decade later won a Golden Globe for The New Dick Van Dyke Show.
+He helped pioneer the modern sitcom on The Dick Van Dyke Show. and a decade later won a Golden Globe for The New Dick Van Dyke Show.
 He had an Emmy-winning sketch comedy show in 1976 called Van Dyke and Company that featured Andy Kaufman.
 He became a regular on The Carol Burnett Show.

 That is just some of his work on television — we haven't even touched his movie career.
 Suffice it to say, Dick Van Dyke was an established legend when Diagnosis Murder premiered in 1993.
 Van Dyke headlined as the sleuthing doctor Mark Sloan.
 The mystery series ran for eight seasons, adding nearly 200 more hours of entertainment to Van Dyke's stellar resume.

 Here are some things you might not know about the long-running doctor-detective show.

 1. The show perhaps would not exist without 'Dick Tracy'.

 At the start of the '90s, Van Dyke was 65 and viewed as being on the decline of his career.
 Warren Beatty cast the comedy veteran in a darker role for his colorful comic-strip flick, turning him into the crooked D.A.
 Fletcher.
 Van Dyke's wonderful performance would lead to him being considered for the role of Mark Sloan.